excell3nt/text-analyzer-1-/README.md

 # _Text Analyzer_

-#### _It is an Application that allows you to analyse a text by counting the number of  words and characters present._
+#### _This is an Application that allows you to analyse a text by counting the number of  words and characters present._

 #### By _**Adumekwe Excellent**_